The risks to health from novel psychoactive substances (NPS) can be very serious and include:

 Why the concern?

-At the moment, no-one knows yet what effects novel psychoactive substances could have on people’s mental and physical health.
-Although some people recover well from taking substances, others have suffered problems including:
+No-one knows yet what effects novel psychoactive substances could have on health.
+Although some people seem to recover well, others have suffered serious problems:

 - Psychosis, or feeling like you're "going mad"